philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 I think that we can use already existent DWARF DIEs to approximate or improve these fields.

 - `DW_TAG_variable` `DW_TAG_formal_parameter` are two DIEs that describe variables.
 They have attributes.
 This is similar to our `patch-vars` field.
 It is both more and less expressive.
-DWARF is missing a notion of
-"at-exit"  "at-entry" but can express ranges where variable correspondence hold and use dwarf expressions.
+DWARF is missing a notion of "at-exit" and  "at-entry" but can express ranges where variable correspondence hold and use dwarf expressions.
 - `DW_TAG_label` seems like a reasonable choice to encode both the patch entry and patch exit points.
-It is very possibly for a patch to have multiple exits (and maybe multiple entries?) so it would be nice for a human to be able to annotate these points in the high level code which we could then read off.
+It is very possible for a patch to have multiple exits (and maybe multiple entries?) so it would be nice for a human to be able to annotate these points in the high level code which we could then read off.
 - `DW_TAG_lexical_block` gives us a way to talk about regions in the high code.
 We can use this to describe what code we are replacing, i.e. deadcode.
 - DWARF type descriptors.
 We don't yet have the ability to import struct definitions.
 Now actually, [BAP](https://github.com/BinaryAnalysisPlatform/bap), our underlying binary analysis framework can already import C headers and decompilers also already export those.
 So maybe that is a better way to go.
 But DWARF is an all in one stop for such info if we so desire.